yavuztas/java-spring-fundamentals/README.md

 }
 ```
 #### 2. How the OCP can be used in Java?
 One of the best practices is **programming to interface** when it comes to applying OCP into java.
 Programming to interface means to prefer using interfaces instead of concerete types unless you do not specifically need to.
 Interfaces are the contracts to expose the behaviour type of our program to the outer world.
-When you design well defined interfaces you always have a chance to create new implementations and easily extend your project without affecting the world outside, which technically means adding extension.
-By doing this we can say that interfaces really plays nice with the OCP.
+By the help of well defined interfaces you always have a chance to create new implementations and easily extend your project without affecting the world outside, which technically means adding extension.
+Hence we can say that interfaces really plays nice with the OCP.

 Example to show an advantage of using interfaces over concerete types:
 ```java